-Application package

-This application package consists of:
+Canadä

+Overview
-- an instruction guide, and - the required form(s).

-The instruction guide is a tool that provides

-- the information you must know about this application before sending it to Citizenship and Immigration Canada (CIC), and - assistance with how to fill out the forms and the required supporting documents.

-Read the instruction guide thoroughly and then fill out each of the applicable form(s).

-The form(s) are specifically designed with questions that will assist the processing of your application.
+Application package an instruct package consists of: ction guide, and red form(s). the inforr sending i assistanc guide is a tool that provides mation you must know about this application before t to Citizenship and Immigration Canada (CIC), and e with how to fill out the forms and the required og documents.
+Read the instruc applicable form(tion guide thoroughly and then fill out each of the s).
+The form(s) are processing of yo e specifically designed with questions that will assist the ur application.
 Why you need to read this guide?

-This guide provides all of the instructions necessary to complete this application.
-As a result of reading the guide, you should be able to:

-- complete the application form, and - determine what supporting documents need to be included.

-Symbols used in this guide

-This guide uses the following symbols to indicate information of particular importance.

-This symbol Tells you What you must do to have your application processed.
-Important information that you need to be aware of in order to avoid delays or other problems. ?
+Symbols used in this guide complete the application form, and determine what supporting documents need to be included.
+This guide uses the following symbols to indicate information of particular J This symbol Tells you What you must do to have your application processed.
+Important information that you need to be aware of in order to avoid delays or other problems.
 Where to get more information.
 Note: Tips that will assist you with this application.

-The application process

-The instructions provided in this guide follow the basic steps you will need to know to complete your application.
+The application process provided in this guide follow the basic steps you will need to the your application.

+Step 1.

+Gather

+documentsStep 2.

+Complete the

+applicationStep 3.

+Pay the fees

+applicationStep 4.

+Mail the

+application